 Will I lose my unemployment benefits if I serve on a jury?

 No. Under Maryland law, you will not be denied unemployment benefits because you had jury service and were unable to work or seek work.
 The relevant law is Maryland Annotated Code, Labor & Employment Article, Sections 8-101(z)(3)(x), 8-907(a) and 8-1108(a)(1)).
 For more information, contact the Maryland Department of Labor, Licensing and Regulation.

 Can I still bring my own lunch and snacks?
 Can I still eat in the assembly room?Yes.
 Jurors can bring their own lunch and snacks.
 All Jurors must be mindful of debris, odor and spills when choosing food items.
 Jurors will be allowed to leave the building for breaks and bring food back into the courthouse.

 Will the vending machines still be available?

 Yes.
 The vending machines will still be available for your convenience.
-The court will provide cleaning solution and or/wipes for proper sanitizing of vending machines before and after your use.
-Our snack bar will also be open for food purchases, though no seating is permitted in the snack bar area during Covid restrictions.
+Our snack bar will also be open for food purchases.

 Restrooms are cleaned and checked multiple times daily by custodial staff.
 Soap, and sanitizer and wipes will be available in all restrooms.